How to Begin the Immigrant Visa Process

 How do I start the process of obtaining my immigrant visa?

-The first step in obtaining a family-based immigrant visa is for your relative (the petitioner) to file a Form I-130 (Petition for Alien Relative) with USCIS.
-Your relative generally must file the petition by mail at the USCIS Service Center in the United States with jurisdiction over his or her place of residence.
+The first step in obtaining a family-based immigrant visa is for your relative (the petitioner) to file a Form I-130 (Petition for Alien Relative) at a USCIS Service Center in the United States.
 Once your relative has filed a petition for you, you may check its status by accessing the USCIS Case Status Search Page.
+Find out if you are eligible for family-based immigration at http://www.uscis.gov/green-card/green-card-through-family.

 What documents are required for my interview at the Consular Section?